https://graduate.earth.miami.edu/index.html

 Master of Professional Science (M.P.S.)
 Program

-The Master of Professional Science (M.P.S.) degree offers many tracks within the departments of Atmospheric Sciences, Environmental Science and Policy, Marine Biology and Ecology, and Ocean Sciences.
+The Master of Professional Science (M.P.S.) degree offers many tracks within the departments of Atmospheric Sciences, Environmental Science and Policy, Marine Biology and Ecology, Marine Geosciences, and Ocean Sciences.
 The curriculum is structured to allow students to complete their degree in as few as 12 months (for select tracks), with the training and real-world experience necessary to prepare them for careers in today’s professional science job market.

 Student Handbook and Program Checklist